MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/remote-ui.md

 ## Next steps

-The information above should be enough to build simple Remote UI components.
-For more advanced scenarios see [Advanced Remote UI concepts](advanced-remote-ui.md).
+The information here should be enough to build simple Remote UI components.
+For more advanced scenarios, see [Advanced Remote UI concepts](advanced-remote-ui.md).